marcos-abreu/monaco/docs/monaco-views.md

         ...
     }));

-The code above created a sample Monaco application `app`;  then added the ‘UserProfile’ view to the application with a list of three subviews using the `views` property; each one with a key as a css selector and the value as a literal object with options for the subview.
-In this example the only option for each of the subviews is their `template` what means that they will be created using the `Monaco.View` class.
+The code above created a sample Monaco application `app`;  then added the `UserProfile` view to the application with a list of three subviews using the `views` property; each one with a key as a css selector and the value as a literal object with options for the subview.
+In this example the only option for each of the subviews is their `template` what means that they will be created using the base `Monaco.View` class.

 ----
-Following the previous example whenever we instantiate a new `UserProfile` view object we will create instances of each one of the subviews listed.
+Following the previous example whenever we instantiate a new `UserProfile` view object we will create instances of each one of its subviews.

     var profile = new app.views.UserProfile();